kbredemeier/off_broadway_mqtt/README.md

 The documentation can be generated with `mix docs`.
 Code coverage report can be generated with `mix coveralls.html`.

+## Attribution

+This library heavily depends on Martin Gausby's [tortoise](https://github.com/gausby/tortoise) for connecting to the MQTT broker.

 ## License

 Copyright 2019 Kristopher Bredemeier